dxit/react-redux-would-you-rather/README.md

 | authedUser | String | The id of the user who answered the question|
 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

-## Contributing

-This repository is the starter code for *all* Udacity students.
-Therefore, we most likely will not accept pull requests.
-For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).